AICP/vendor_aicp/Maintainer_Application.md

 * The device **must** be buildable by using open sourced dependencies that have a valid commit history.
 Preferably using GZOSP dependencies (incl. vendor) when possible.
 * The device **must** have an official or at least trustable recovery (TWRP preferably) working and publicly available.
 * The device **must** enforce SELinux before going official.
 If not possible at the moment of adding, it will stay in beta stage until SELinux can be enforced.
 * The kernel **should** be upstreamed, https://github.com/android-linux-stable is a great resource (depending on the kernel version), this is not required though.
-Kernel feature additions **must** be allowed and approved by the team before adding. *For example: Overclocking/undervolting apart from the manufacturer's default is not tolerated.*
+Kernel feature additions **must** be allowed and approved by the team before adding. *For example: Overclocking/undervolting apart from the manufacturer's default is not tolerated.* It is **preferred** that the kernel can be compiled with clang.
 * The device's storage capabilities (internal and/or external) **must** be fully working.
 * The device **must** have working audio for phone calls(!) on at least handset, speaker, headset (phone jack) and Bluetooth.
 * The device **must** be able to make a data connections via SIM and/or Wifi.
 If the device has more than one SIM slot, both slots must be working.
 * The device **must** have other features for data transfers/communication working, like Bluetooth / NFC / Wifi Hotspot or USB tethering.
 This is of course dependent on the device's hardware.
 * The device **must** have a working camera.
 This includes front and rear cameras, if applicable.
 This means that **all** Camera supported features for Photo and Video should be supported and working.
 * The device's sensors, including fingerprint / proximity / acceleration / etc., **must** be working.
-* The device tree **must** not include any unused overlays, but **must** include the basic overlays to work with AICP features like key configs, DUI, pocketmode, doze etc.
+* The device tree **must** not include any unused overlays, but **must** include the basic overlays to work with AICP features like key configs, SmartNav, pocketmode, doze etc.
 * The device tree **can** include device specific overlays and packages, but not any obsolete packages or unnecessary properties (system.prop, vendor.prop, etc.).